Neha-CN/Online-Sales-analysis-/README.md

 # Online-Sales-analysis

 # 1. Project Objective
-The objective of the “Online Sales Analysis” project is to gain actionable insights from e-commerce data during the Diwali sale.
+The objective of the “Online Sales Analysis” project is to gain actionable insights from e-commerce online sales data during the Diwali sale.
 By analyzing various dimensions, we aim to understand customer behavior, sales patterns, and market dynamics.

 # 2. Project Goal
 Optimize Festive Season Strategies like Leverage gender, age, and state insights to enhance revenue during festive periods.